Token Vending Machine: Secure Workload Identity for the Modern Cloud

 - Short-Lived Credentials: Tokens have a limited lifespan, minimizing the impact of potential breaches.

 - Policy Enforcement: TVMs enforce access control policies, ensuring that workloads only have the necessary permissions.
+For example, a policy might say "Allow workload X to read from database Y, but not write."

 Why Use a Token Vending Machine?